 Major road junctions without traffic lights can get congested with everyone pushing, trying to make it across.
-The miracle of this approach is that somehow
+The miracle of this approach is that somehow it functions.
+To keep going confidently without insisting too much appears to be the path to success here.

 Sometimes You Need A Small Car To Make It Through The Narrow Streets